hujhax/austin-improv-wiki/Troupes/Beach Ball Concussion.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>We are Beachball Concussion, also know as the World Famous Teenage Improvisers of Corpus Christi.
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We are Beachball Concussion, also know as the World Famous Teenage Improvisers of Corpus Christi.

 We've been working together.